shrikantnaidu/shrikant.naidu.github.io/_posts/2020-06-08-tv-script-generation.md

 ### Note

-1. a.
-Make sure to stack the outputs of the lstm to pass to your fully-connected layer, you can do this with `lstm_output = lstm_output.contiguous().view(-1, self.hidden_dim)`
+1. Make sure to stack the outputs of the lstm to pass to your fully-connected layer, you can do this with `lstm_output = lstm_output.contiguous().view(-1, self.hidden_dim)`
-2. b.
-You can get the last batch of word scores by shaping the output of the final, fully-connected layer like so:
+2. You can get the last batch of word scores by shaping the output of the final, fully-connected layer like so:

     >```python
     ># reshape into (batch_size, seq_length, output_size)